Supriya-M-Ravichandran/RTL-Design-Workshop/README.md

 ![Screen Shot 2021-09-04 at 11 31 42 PM](https://user-images.githubusercontent.com/89927660/132115350-36d494b8-3ac6-4a07-9b2e-542727765459.png)

 >_**Observation:** There is no latch observed in the output.
-The tool does not get confused.
+The synthesizer tool does not get confused.
 Hence there is a Synthesis Simulation Mismatch due to overlapping of legs in the code.
 Care must be taken to address the legs individually without any overlap (mutually exlusive code)_

-### FOR AND GENERATE STATEMENTS
+### FOR STATEMENTS

 #### _CASE 1: using generate if statement_